-A third party may oppose the grant of a patent within three months after the patent application has been advertised as accepted by the Patent Office.
+A third party has three months after the patent application has been advertised as accepted by the Patent Office to oppose the grant of the patent by filing a notice of opposition and a statement of grounds.

 5.4 Is there a right of appeal from a decision of the Patent Office, and if so, to whom?